-This course will take you through several modules:
+This course will take the group through several modules:

-- 1. Local economies the communities we live in and our relationship to money - 2.
-Creating a CIC social, political, and technical aspects of starting a CIC - 3.
-CIC Reserves defining local commitments for redemption - 4.
-Community Engagement Growing, using and maintaining a CIC - 5.
-Getting Started Review and implement practical next steps
+- 1. Local economies-The communities we live in and our relationship to money. - 2.
+Creating a CIC-Social, political, and technical aspects of starting a CIC. - 3.
+CIC Reserves-Defining local commitments for redemption and using reserve funds. - 4.
+Community Engagement-Growing, using and maintaining a CIC. - 5.
+Getting Started-Review and implement practical next steps.